Frequently Asked Questions: UC Library Reprints

 Any revenue generated by the service will help to support the work of the UC Libraries.

-Is access to the service different for the general public than it is for our faculty, staff, and students?
+Is access to the service different for the general public than it is for UC faculty, staff, and students?

 Since these works are in the Public Domain, we are able to offer them to everyone in the United States.
-Differences in copyright law outside the US make access outside the US more complicated.
+Differences in copyright law outside the US mean that access outside the US may not be available.

-How can our patrons find and access these books?
+How can I find and access these books?

 Why isn’t a particular book available as a reprint?